Einsitein/hugbunadarhonnun-loka/README.md

 You can package the program by running the create_package.bat file.

 This will create a package file in the `target` directory.
 You can run the program without IDE or Maven by running the run_app.bat file.

+After running the create_package file and mvn site you could share the target folder with others and they could run the program by running the run_app.bat file and view the reports by running the open_reports.bat file.

+The app-image.zip file also can be used to run the program without IDE or Maven without running the create_package file.

 ## Documentation